Unleash/unleash/docs/addons/addons.md

 - [Jira Commenter](./jira-commenter) - Allows Unleash to post comments to jira issues (beta).

 In future releases we plan to support community built addons.

+### Notes

+When updating or creating a new addon configuration it can take up to one minute before Unleash picks up the new config on all instances due to caching.